Import Data for Parameter Estimation

 Experiments are collections of signal data, specifically input and output signal data.
 After you create an experiment, as described in Create Experiment, you can import data into your experiment from various sources including MATLAB® variables, MAT-files, Excel® files, or comma-separated-value files.

-To import data into your experiment right-click and select Edit....
-This will launch the experiment editor.
-In the experiment editor, you can define the signals contained in the experiment.
+To import data into your experiment, right-click the experiment and select Edit.
+Doing so opens the Edit Experiment dialog box where you can define the signals contained in the experiment.

-For example, the rows in the Inputs panel of the editor
+For example, the rows in the Inputs section of the editor

 correspond to Inport block